HealthCatalyst/documentation/jekyll/_posts/2017-04-03-blog_post_feature_profiler.md

 | 2017-04-02 00:13:07 | 1    | 180    | 66     | 56   | F      | 5.5    | 41            |
 | 2017-04-03 00:21:12 | 2    | 177    | 57     | 45   | M      | 6.3    | 48            |

-Let's imagine that the model used height, weight, age, gender, red blood count and hematocrit as features.
+Let's imagine that our model used height, weight, age, gender, red blood count and hematocrit as features.

 However, realtime data is never this clean and available.
-If I were to look at records of patients who are currently in hospital, I might see something like this:
+If we were to look at records of patients who are currently in hospital, we might see something like this:

 | AdmitDateTime       | MRN  | Height | Weight | Age  | Gender | LabRBC | LabHematocrit |